Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 The config `window.ec.storefront.product_details_show_in_stock_label` accepts two values: `true` to show the 'In stock' label, and `false` to hide it.

 ##### Hide number of items in stock in product details

+> Hide number of items in stock in product pages

 ```html
 <script>